 Please Note - Live plants must be free of insecticides.
+Do not use cactus plants.

 Food & Water

 Spiderlings should be fed daily and adult tarantulas can be fed every 2-3 days.
 They are carnivores and should eat a variety of insects such as: